wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-drive-tank.rst

 .. image:: images/driving-with-joysticks-speed-controller-group.png

-Since we want to use more then two motors to drive the robot, inside the Differential Drive, create two Speed Controller Groups.
-These will group multiple speed controllers so they can be used with Differential Drive.
+Since we want to use more then two motors to drive the robot, inside the Differential Drive, create two Motor Controller Groups.
+These will group multiple motor controllers so they can be used with Differential Drive.

 .. image:: images/driving-with-joysticks-speed-controller.png

-Finally, create two Speed Controllers in each Speed Controller Group.
+Finally, create two Motor Controllers in each Motor Controller Group.

 Add the Joysticks to the Operator Interface
 -------------------------------------------